gRanit-/Kata19/README.md

 Manual:

-1) Use GraphInitializer implementations to initialize graph
+1. Use GraphInitializer implementations to initialize graph
-  a) Load dictionary from List with loadDictionary method in BasicGraphInitalizer
+  1. Load dictionary from List with loadDictionary method in BasicGraphInitalizer
-  b) Load dictionary from file with loadDictionary method in FileBasedGraphInitializer
+  2. Load dictionary from file with loadDictionary method in FileBasedGraphInitializer

   All implementations require alphabet to work.
 You can set up your own with setAlphabet(Set<Character>) or don't and initializer will do this for you!